KelvinHere/Yoga_Milestone_4/README.md

 ### Database

- - For the app I used a postgres relational database, below is the final map with all features included.
+ - A postgres relational database is used for the app, below is the final map with all features included.

 ![Database](https://github.com/KelvinHere/Yoga_Milestone_4/blob/master/documents/database/db_design.jpg "Database design")

-#### User Stories
+### User Stories

 **ID** | **As a/an** | **I want to be able to...** | **So that I can**
 --- | --- | --- | ---